arm-university/micro-course/Markdown microcourse v2.md

 ![047_03](/images/047_03.png)

+### 6

+The data that is recorded can be exported from the micro:bit onto your PC as a .csv file (for spreadsheets).

 ### 7

-The data is stored in a file called MY_DATA, which you can access on the micro:bit from a PC.
-You can export the data as a .csv file (for spreadsheets) or view the data by simply clicking on it.

-### 8

 The data you record will be stored in an array.
 This is a fancy wordfor a table and you may already be familiar with it from usingspreadsheets.
-The array has rows and columns: rows go across fromleft to right and columns go down from top to bottom.
+The array is two-dimensional as it has rows and columns: rows go across fromleft to right and columns go down from top to bottom.

 |  | A | B | C |